-Since I have taken this approach to errors that occurring in a teaching or training session, it has helped me to be able to see why my dog wasn’t able to give me the correct answer, which, in turn has helped to reduce my frustration during working with my dog.
+Since I have taken this approach to errors that occur in a teaching or training session, it has helped me to be able to see why my dog wasn’t able to give me the correct answer, which, in turn, has helped to reduce my frustration during working with my dog.

 The first processes that I go through when faced with an error are checking in my mind, does my dog understand what I am asking, and is he motivated to do the behaviour.